TEAMMATES/gsoc-2018/Shradheya_Thakre/progress.md

 Week 9 Plan:
 - [ ] Based on various Bug reports, find out how to add more tests which can spot bugs while testing
+- [ ] Explore new Testing Framework for JS which can be useful for front end migration

 Week 10 Plan:
 - [ ] Buffer time to do unfinished work